Cakes and Pastries

 Pottery and Porcelain

 Pottery is considered a great gift from those visiting Taiwan, and why wouldn’t it be?
 These delicate handicrafts are often beautifully decorated, making for very interesting ornaments.
 In fact, there are lots of pottery museums and workshops in Taiwan, mostly in the outskirts of the big cities and in the countryside.

 You can buy earthen pottery or simple, plain-coloured ceramic pieces that have been hand-painted by artisans virtually anywhere in Taiwan.
 If you want a great ceramic tea pot, you should head towards the Yingge district of Taipei.

 Shao Xing and Gao Liang Wines

 The Shao Xing and Gao Liang wines are some of the best spirits that can be bought in Taiwan.
-Travelers from far and wide take a break from shopping in the bigger countries in order to visit Nantou County - the Shao Xing and Gao Liang wines are much-loved thanks to an important ingredient in the spirits which is fresh, clear spring water.
+Travellers from far and wide take a break from shopping in the big cities in order to visit Nantou County.
+The Shao Xing and Gao Liang wines from here are much-loved thanks to abundance of an important ingredient in the spirits – fresh, clear spring water.

 Traditional Clothes and Fashionable Bags

-A lot of travelers are enamoured by the exquisite cheongsam or qipao in Taiwan, so if you are one of them, you may want to purchase several pairs for yourself before going home.
+A lot of travellers love the exquisite cheongsam or qipao in Taiwan.
+If you are one of them, you may want to purchase several pairs for yourself before going home.
 Some are strictly traditional looking, while others are more contemporary in design.
-Whatever styles they come in, you can be sure that most are made by skilled tailors committed to infuse traditional beauty with quality.
+Whatever styles they come in, you’ll be happy to learn that most are made by skilled tailors, committed to mixing traditional beauty with quality.